puccia/sepacbi/docs/source/start.rst

 Introduction
 ------------

 The `sepacbi` module generates SEPA Credit Transfer requests in the XML format standardized by CBI and accepted by Italian banks.
+It can also generate very simple SEPA Direct Debit requests.

 It is also capable of generating request streams in the legacy CBI-BON-001 fixed-length record legacy format, but only for domestic credit transfers.

-The module does not currently support other requests (such as Direct Debit), nor does it support status changes.
+The module does not currently support other requests (such as B2B), nor does it support status changes.

 The development of this module is funded by `Linkspirit`_.